sebabelmar/react-expensify/README.md

 `$ npm run dev-server`

 #### Change input
 Navigate to `src/utils/camp_features.js` and modify the file following the contract.
+Save file and refresh application.

 ## Notes: